Lightning00Blade/rick-and-morty/README.md

-# What would I do better?
+# What would/should I do better?

 1. Git - Commit More Regularly
    1. Per Page